-A couple of years ago, I spoke with Alan Vega and Martin Rev of Suicide, along with their former label-owner/producer Marty Thau, and co-producer Craig Leon, to discuss the making of the band’s extraordinary self-titled debut album, which was released December 1977.
+A few years ago, I spoke with Alan Vega and Martin Rev of Suicide, along with their former label-owner/producer Marty Thau, and co-producer Craig Leon, to discuss the making of the band’s extraordinary self-titled debut album, which was released December 1977.
 The original feature ran in Uncut magazine.
 Mr Vega and Mr Thau are no longer with us.
-But to celebrate the record’s 40th birthday, I’m running a longer, previously unpublished version of the piece here.
+But to celebrate the record’s re-release in 2019, I’m running a longer, previously unpublished version of the piece here.

 Formed in New York City in 1969 from a background of avant-garde jazz (Martin Rev) and visual art (Alan Vega), Suicide were against the grain from the first.
 Their early shows were as much confrontational performance art as music performance, Vega attacking the walls of venues with a bike chain, when he wasn’t himself being attacked by the audience.
 Released in December 1977, their eponymous debut album just sounded – still sounds – like nothing else on Earth: Vega delivering lyrics like cut-ups from a Pop Art catalogue in a rockabilly hiccup, while Rev sculpts huge, droning washes of future-noise and bubblegum echoes from cheap keyboards and rudimentary rhythm machines that sounded like they were about to overload and catch fire.
 To say it was one of the most extraordinary records to come out of New York’s punk moment is an understatement.